khaaleoo/useRefreshToken/README.md

 - getRefreshToken: Function.
 Return refresh token - must be string

+- handleRefreshToken: Function.
+This'll be triggered before refresh token.
+You can use this to add custom headers, etc.

 - onRefreshTokenSuccess: Callback function.
 This'll be triggered after refresh token succeed